TTtie/discord.nvim/README.md

 # Warning
 This is a fork with Windows-specific changes.
-If you use an UNIX platform, please visit [aurieh/discord.nvim](https://github.com/aurieh/discord.nvim) instead.
+The Unix backport has not been tested properly, yet.

 # Discord.NVIM
 Discord Rich Presence for Neovim.